jspm/babel-plugin-transform-cjs-dew/README.md

       // when a wildcard ends in *, permit automatic extension variations
       // in the conditional expression output
       wildcardExtensions: ['.js'],
-      // instead of partially resolving require.resolve, when set this
-      // replaces the require.resolve call to a call to the given module
-      requireResolveModule: 'require-resolve',
-      // optional export name for requireResolveModule
-      requireResolveExport: 'resolve',
       // optional support for ESM dependencies with default export esmDependencies (resolved) {
         return resolved.endsWith('.mjs');